Growing up, the first bit of financial advice our parents gave us was probably to save money – and as much of it as possible for a rainy day.

 Should you be laid off, or run into a medical emergency, the cash in your emergency fund can be quickly tapped into to cover any unexpected costs without you having to incur extra debt.
 This helps you keep your finances in good shape even as you search for a new job or spend time recuperating.

-Instead of keeping your emergency fund in a basic savings account, better options for your cash would be high-yield savings accounts or money market accounts such as Syfe’s Cash+ portfolio.
-The Syfe Cash+ account gives you a projected return of 1.5% per annum – with no lock-ups, no minimum deposits, and no need to meet any qualifying criteria such as salary credits.
+Instead of keeping your emergency fund in a basic savings account, better options for your cash would be high-yield savings accounts or cash management accounts such as Syfe’s Cash+ portfolio.
+The Syfe Cash+ account gives you a projected return of 1.5% per annum – with no lock-ups, no minimum investment, and no need to meet any qualifying criteria such as salary credits.

 With worldwide interest rates at near zero, even high-yield savings accounts now offer yields of just 0.05% to 1.0% per annum (based on the popular DBS Multiplier account assuming you fulfill one income and two category transactions below $30,000, and applicable only on the first $50,000 balance in the account).

 If you would rather not jump through multiple hoops just for paltry interest rates, consider Syfe Cash+ as an alternative.
-You get to earn a projected return of 1.5% p.a. while enjoying the flexibility of depositing and withdrawing anytime at no cost.
+You get to earn a projected return of 1.5% p.a. while enjoying the flexibility of transferring and withdrawing funds anytime at no cost.